ivangeorgiew/ropework/README.md

 * `isDevelopment`
   * type: `boolean`
   * default: `process.env.NODE_ENV !== 'production'`
-  * description: Boolean to decide if we should log devMsg
+  * definition: Boolean to decide if we should log devMsg

 * `devErrorLogger`
   * type: `devMsg` -> ?
   * default: `console.error`
-  * description: Function for logging developer errors
+  * definition: Function for logging developer errors
   * `devMsg`: ` Issue with: ${descr}\n Function arguments: ${stringOfArgs}\n`, `err`

 * `onError`
-  * type: `({ description, productionMsg })` -> ?
+  * type: `({ isUncaught, description, productionMsg })` -> ?
   * default: `() => {}`
-  * description: Function for notifying the user with friendly error messages and logging in production.
+  * definition: Function for notifying the user with friendly error messages and logging in production.
+  * `isUncaught`: Boolean that indicates whether the error was caught or not
   * `description`: String that describes what the functionality was supposed to be doing
   * `productionMsg`: Stringified JSON that consists of useful info for production logging

 ### API for returned values from the imported function:
 * `isDevelopment`
   * type: `boolean`
-  * description: Boolean that was parsed from `getErrorHandling`
+  * definition: Boolean that was parsed from `getErrorHandling`

 * `devErrorLogger`
   * type: `devMsg` -> ?
-  * description: Function that was parsed from `getErrorHandling`
+  * definition: Function that was parsed from `getErrorHandling`

 * `onError`
-  * type: `({ description, productionMsg })` -> ?
+  * type: `({ isUncaught, description, productionMsg })` -> ?
-  * description: Function that was parsed from `getErrorHandling`
+  * definition: Function that was parsed from `getErrorHandling`

 * `isObject`
   * type: val -> boolean
-  * description: Checks if the provided value is a true object {}
+  * definition: Checks if the provided value is a true object {}

 * `isBrowser`
   * type: `boolean`
-  * description: Tells if in browser environment or not
+  * definition: Tells if in browser environment or not

 * `isNodeJS`
   * type: `boolean`
-  * description: Tells if in Node.js environment or not
+  * definition: Tells if in Node.js environment or not

 * `stringifyAll`
   * type: `data` -> `stringified and parsed data`
-  * description: Takes any data and tries to stringify and format it
+  * definition: Takes any data and tries to stringify and format it
   * `data`: Any data that we parse and stringify

 * `createData`
   * type: `(descr, data, onCatch)` || `(data, onCatch)` -> `error handled data`
-  * description: Error handles every type of data that you give it
+  * definition: Error handles every type of data that you give it
   * `descr`: String that describes the data which you gave.
 Used for logging.
   * `data`: Any data which we error handle deeply.
 Arrays, functions and their arguments, objects and their methods, etc. Returns the error handled version.
 If object or function -